 As a wedding venue, Woodthorpe Hall is pretty amazing.
-I’m told they limit the amount of weddings they have there which definitely adds to its appeal.
-It’s a 17th century country house set in 2.5 acres of gorgeous gardens, with views of the Peak District.
+I’m told they limit the number of weddings they have there which definitely adds to its appeal.
+It’s a 17th-century country house set in 2.5 acres of gorgeous gardens, with views of the Peak District.
 The addition of the tipi only enhances the relaxed vibe that Briony & Sam were aiming for.

 The party kicked off with a great covers band, friends of the couple again obviously, before a silent disco enabled everyone to party the night away without disturbing the local sheep 🙂

 Actually, if I’m not mistaken, I think I was the first to suggest a silent disco when I first chatted with Briony & Sam about the wedding.